paulsinclair51/briteTest/docs/md/Runner_Internal_Guide.md

 internals of the Runner Framework and API.

-For a list of other documents and the repository layout, see the Documentation Guide (`Documentation_Guide.md`).
+For a list of other documents and the repository layout, see the Documentation Guide.

-For a glossary of terms, see the Glossary Reference (`Glossary_Reference.md`).
+For a glossary of terms, see the Glossary Reference.

-A printer-friendly PDF file for this document is available in `docs/pdf/`.
+A printer-friendly PDF file for this document is available`.

 <details>
 <summary>&nbsp;&nbsp;&nbsp;&nbsp;Document Version History</summary>